Mosley Hill (1782 ship)

-Mosley Hill (or Mosely Hill, or Moseley Hill, or Mossley Hill), was a slave ship launched at Liverpool in 1782.
+Mosley Hill (or Mosely Hill, or Moseley Hill, or Mossley Hill), was launched in 1782 at Liverpool as a slave ship.
 Between 1782 and 1790 she made eight complete voyages in the triangular trade in enslaved people.
 For the voyages between 1785 and 1789, she sailed under an asiento that gave her a right to bring and sell captives in Spanish territories.
 She was last listed in 1790; reportedly she had been lost.

 Career

 Mosely Hill first appeared in Lloyd's Register (LR) in 1782.

-1st enslaving voyage (1782–1783): Captain John Hewan sailed from Liverpool on 9 June 1782.
+1st voyage transporting enslaved people (1782–1783): Captain John Hewan sailed from Liverpool on 9 June 1782.
 He acquired captives at Bonny, and Mosley Hill arrived at Tortola on 18 October with 730 captives.
 She sailed from there on 30 November, and arrived back at Liverpool on 10 January 1783.
 She had left Liverpool with 76 crew members and she had suffered six crew deaths on her voyage.

 In October Lloyd's List reported that an outward-bound French Indiaman had arrived at Tortola.
 She was a prize to Mosely, Hill, master, which had captured the Indiaman while sailing from Liverpool to Africa.

 Another source reports that Moseley Hill, Ewing, master had captured a Toulon East Indiaman, put a prize crew on board, and sent her into Tortola.
 Moseley Hill arrived after the prize with 723 captives.
 The same source reports that during the war she was the only enslaving ship to visit Bonny.

-2nd enslaving voyage (1783): Captain Hewan sailed from Liverpool on 1 March 1783.
+2nd voyage transporting enslaved people (1783): Captain Hewan sailed from Liverpool on 1 March 1783.
 He arrived at Kingston, Jamaica with 794 captives on 3 October.
 Mosley Hill left Kingston on 4 November and arrived back at Liverpool on 24 December.
 She had left Liverpool with 65 crew members and had suffered five crew deaths on her voyage.

-3rd enslaving voyage (1784): Captain Hewan sailed from Liverpool on 7 May 1784.
+3rd voyage transporting enslaved people (1784): Captain Hewan sailed from Liverpool on 7 May 1784.
 He acquired captives at Bonny and arrived at Trinidad on 8 October with 587 captives.
 Mosley Hill arrived back at Liverpool on 30 November.
 She had left Liverpool with 51 crew members and had suffered five crew deaths on her voyage.

-4th enslaving voyage (1785): Captain Hewan sailed from Liverpool on 15 January 1785.
+4th voyage transporting enslaved people (1785): Captain Hewan sailed from Liverpool on 15 January 1785.
 Mosley Hill acquired captives at Bonny and arrived at Havana in June with 404 captives.
 She arrived back at Liverpool on 11 August.
 She had left Liverpool with 51 crew members and had suffered six crew deaths on her voyage.

 Mosley Hill's owners, Baker and Dawson, had received an asiento that gave them a right to bring and sell captives in Spanish territories.

-5th enslaving voyage (1785–1786): Captain Joseph Fayrer sailed from Liverpool on 9 September 1785.
+5th voyage transporting enslaved people (1785–1786): Captain Joseph Fayrer sailed from Liverpool on 9 September 1785.
 Mosley Hill acquired captives at Bonny and arrived at Trinidad in May 1786 with 650 captives.
 She arrived back at Liverpool on 31 July.
 She had left Liverpool with 47 crew members and had suffered seven crew deaths on her voyage.